What will you be doing?

 What do we require of you?

-We are searching for enthusiastic students in physics, mathematics and/or computer science.
-Knowledge of quantum computing/quantum annealing is a pre, however, not a necessity.
+We are searching for enthusiastic students in mathematics, physics and/or computer science that are will to do their graduation internship in a vibrant and diverse team of researchers.
+As the problem is mainly a mathematical one, knowledge of quantum computing/quantum annealing is a pre, however, not a necessity.
 As the field of quantum computing is still relatively new and there is still a lot unknown, a positive and can-do working attitude is important, as is the desire to go beyond what is known.

 We expect that the assignment will take 6-9 months.
 The outcome of the assignment needs to be documented in a report and/or paper and it’s likely that the results will have to be presented on a conference or workshop.
 A collaboration with an R&D team of a major oil company is currently sought.